NicoJuicy/LearnML/tips/ml_tools.md

 DataPrep lets you prepare your data using a single library with a few lines of code.

-DataPrep.EDA is the fastest and the easiest EDA (Exploratory Data Analysis) tool in Python.
-It allows you to understand a Pandas/Dask DataFrame with a few lines of code in seconds.
+DataPrep.EDA is the fastest and the easiest EDA (Exploratory Data Analysis) tool in Python which allows you to understand a Pandas/Dask DataFrame with a few lines of code in seconds.

 **Create Profile Reports, Fast**